phucanh1939/notes/docs/computer/ComputerArchitecture/Processor/Pipeline.md

 ![Pipeline Overview](./Assets/Images/PipelineIdea.jpg)

 ### Flow:
-- A flip-flop is placed right after the PC (before the input line of the instruction memory block).
+- Example there is a flip-flop is placed right after the PC (before the input line of the instruction memory block) - in the image, there is no flip-flop after PC but the data is go from EX/MEM register
 - **Clock Edge 1:** The flip-flop stores the instruction address from the PC and allows the signal from the PC to enter the instruction memory to fetch the instruction.
 The instruction data is stored in the IF/ID register, waiting for the next cycle.
 - **Clock Edge 2:** The flip-flop after IF/ID allows data to pass from IF/ID to the ID block, decoding the instruction and storing the decoded data in ID/EX.
 Simultaneously, the next instruction is fetched in the IF block.
 - This process continues for all stages, with a flip-flop placed after PC and after each stage register.